szaumoor/ZSTweaks/README.md

 **Component 1591:** Make Soul Reaver slightly more balanced

-Soul Reaver is fairly unbalanced, particularly because it reduces THAC0 for 2 full minutes and it's fairly easy to make any enemy to not be able to hit anything at all.
+Soul Reaver is fairly unbalanced, particularly because it reduces THAC0 by 2 cumulatively for 2 full minutes and it's fairly easy to make any enemy to not be able to hit anything at all.
 This tweak reduces this duration to 5 rounds, and requires a Save vs. Spell at -4 to resist.

 **Component 1592:** Make Soul Reaver deal 1d12 damage